vinnie357/nginx-controller-automation/azure-pulumi/README.md

   nginx-controller:controller_archive_path: installer-archives/controller-installer-3.13.0.tar.gz
   # The password for the user created on the Controller VM
   nginx-controller:controller_host_password:
+    # Be sure to leave this as is and not set it
     secure:
   # The user created on the Controller VM (defaults to 'controller' if unset)
   nginx-controller:controller_host_username: controller